kevin-chalmers/set10108/labs/lab09/README.md

 }
 ```

 Note that you only have to copy back one value - the `float` containing &pi;.
 Our host actually needs no buffers of data allocated if you are generating random values using CUDA as well.
 All data is just allocated on the GPU.
+You can also use CUDA *shared* memory to gain equivalent performance as OpenCL's `__local` memory.

 ### Exercises